xem/js13k-level-editor/README.md

 The tileset (on top) is a canvas called "a", with a context2D called "c".

-It loads automatically the image {url}/t.png and the script {url}/s.js at the root of the project.
+It loads automatically the image {url}/t.png and the script {url}/s.js at the root of the project specified in the "URL" field.

 The JS script is executed, then the png file is drawn on the canvas.

 Any of these two files can be omitted (your spritesheet can be png only or js only).